 Only one Department, Kansas, has made the annual report on the old form.
 Just why Brother C. B. Martin should make his report on the old form is beyond me.
 I wrote to several Department Patriotic Instructors in August and I informed them that I could not accept reports on the old form and I sent to each of them copies of the new form with the strongest injunction to use the new form in making the annual report.
 In spite of this Brother C. B. Martin saw fit to make his annual report on the old form.
 Much of the data he sent me cannot be used, and only a small part of the data that he did send me can be and is used in my report.
 One other Department Patriotic Instructor, Brother A. C. Harmon of Iowa, held up his annual report so long and never replied to any of my letters to him that at last I had to send him a night letter by telegraph and his annual report reached me so late that I could not finish my report until September first.
 Fortunately, these were the only two extreme cases and I think that the Sons of Union Veterans of the Civil War are to be congratulated upon this fact, because compared with other organizations we are very much better.
 I recommend to my successor that he refuse to credit a Department with an annual report unless it shall be made out on the new form.
-I threatened to do that this year but I felt that I had to count Brother C. B. Martin's annual report even if it was on the old form because, I was, perhaps, too auxious to attain the coveted record of 100%!
+I threatened to do that this year but I felt that I had to count Brother C. B. Martin's annual report even if it was on the old form because, I was, perhaps, too anxious to attain the coveted record of 100%!

 I must still criticize many of our Departments for using the form Division instead of Department.
 When are you going to catch up?
 If our honored Fathers had pursued the rebel host at the same rate some of you Brothers holding Department Offices keep up with our advancing procession our beloved Union would have never been proserved!
-Come, my Brothers, show that you can keep abreast of the times!
-I am inclined to the opinion that the Department Commanders and the Department Secretaries are more to blame for this condition than are any of the other officers in the Departments.
-I have nothing to recommend for the conditions that I have found this year in relation to the Department Patriotic Instructors more than I recommended last year.
-The change in Department Patriotic Instructors during the year 1935-1936 caused some troubles of re-adjustment, and the fact that Camp Patriotic Instructors look upon the making of the fact that Camp Patriotic Instructors look upon the making of the getting of the data by the Department Patriotic Instructors a somewhat herculean task in most of our Departments.
+Come my Brothers, show that you can keep abreast of the times.
+I am inclined to the opinion that the Department Commanders and the Department Secretaries are more to blame for this condition the conditions that I have found this year in relation to the Department Patriotic Instructors more than I recommended last year.
+The change in Department Patriotic Instructors during the year 1935-1936 caused some troubles of re-adjustment, and the fact that Camp Patriotic Instructors look upon the making of the state year to find the Department Patriotic Instructors a somewhat herculean task in most of our Departments.
 I recommended, last year, that the terms of office of Department Patriotic Instructors be changed to coincide with the terms of office of the Camp Patriotic Instructors as a remedy for the first conditions named above, and that the only remedy for the second condition is for each and every member to determine that when he assumes any office in our beloved Order, from Commander-in-Chief down to the Outer Guard in the Camp, that he will "get on the job" and stay there and function 100% during his term of office.